Rico-febrian/elt-dwh-for-online-travel-agent-business/README.md

     - **Staging Schema**: A processed version of the raw data from the public schema.
 In this schema, I set up a configuration to handle new or updated data from the source database and make sure there are no duplicates or conflicts.

+  - ### Transform Task

+    The Transform Task performs data transformations based on the design of the data warehouse.
+The transformations are done using DBT (Data Build Tool), which helps organize and automate the data processing steps.

+    In this step, the raw data from the staging schema is processed and transformed to match the structure and requirements of the data warehouse.
+Once transformed, the data is loaded into the final schema, which is used by business users for analysis and reporting.

 - ## What’s the difference between the public and staging schemas?

   - The public schema is like a storage space for raw data, keeping an exact copy of what’s in the source database.